fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/profit-and-loss.md

 Think of the P&L as a video of your business's financial journey over time, while the Balance Sheet is more like a photograph of your financial status at a specific moment.

-## Key Components of the Profit and Loss Report
+## Key components of the Profit and Loss report

 Understanding the main sections of your P&L report can help you better analyze your business's financial health:

-1. **Revenue (Income)**: The total amount earned from your primary business activities.
+1. **Revenue (income)**: The total amount earned from your primary business activities
-1. **Cost of Sales (Cost of Goods Sold)**: Direct costs associated with producing your goods or services.
+1. **Cost of Sales (Cost of Goods Sold)**: Direct costs associated with producing your goods or services
-1. **Gross Profit**: Revenue minus Cost of Sales, showing how much money you have to cover operating expenses and generate profit.
+1. **Gross Profit**: Revenue minus Cost of Sales, showing how much money you have to cover operating expenses and generate profit
-1. **Operating Expenses**: Costs incurred in running your business that aren't directly tied to production.
+1. **Operating Expenses**: Costs incurred in running your business that aren't directly tied to production
-1. **Operating Profit**: Gross Profit minus Operating Expenses, reflecting the profitability of your core business activities.
+1. **Operating Profit**: Gross profit minus Operating Expenses, reflecting the profitability of your core business activities
-1. **Non-Operating Income and Expenses**: Income or costs not related to your main business operations.
+1. **Non-Operating Income and Expenses**: Income or costs not related to your main business operations
-1. **Net Profit (or Loss)**: The final figure showing your business's profitability after all income and expenses are accounted for.
+1. **Net Profit (or Loss)**: The final figure showing your business's profitability after all income and expenses are accounted for

 :::tip
 Pay close attention to your Gross Profit and Operating Profit.
 These figures can help you identify if you need to increase prices, reduce costs, or improve operational efficiency.
 :::

-## Generating a Profit and Loss Report in Fiskl
+## Generating a Profit and Loss Report

-To create and customize your P&L report in Fiskl:
+To create and customize your P&L report:

 1. Go to `Accounting > Reports` from the left menu and select "Profit and Loss"
 1. Choose the date `as of` which point you want to see the report